CEO of French group Thales pulls out of Saudi investment conference

 Turkish officials have said they believe Khashoggi, a Washington Post columnist who was critical of the authoritarian kingdom’s Crown Prince Mohammed bin Salman, was murdered at the Saudi consulate in Istanbul on Oct.
 2 and his body removed.
 The Saudis have denied the allegations.

-The French state owns 26 percent of Thales while Dassault Aviation (AVMD.PA) has a 25 percent stake.
+The French state owns 26 percent of Thales while Dassault Aviation has a 25 percent stake.
+(Reporting by Cyril Altmeyer; Editing by Sudip Kar-Gupta)